 With regard to Network Address Translation (NAT), there is a requirement to provide NAT for the unicast source address in multicast packets.
-This can be provided using a standard NAT function in the IP layer as defined in TS 102 460 [F].
+This can be provided using a standard NAT function in the IP layer as defined in ETSI TS 102 460 [i.2].